aenix-io/cozystack-website/content/en/docs/components.md

 Nginx-based HTTP caching service - with its help you can always protect your application from overload using the powerful Nginx, which is traditionally used to build CDNs and caching servers.

 The platform-side implementation features efficient caching without using a clustered file system and horizontal scaling without duplicating data on multiple servers.

+### Managed NATS Messaging
+NATS is an open-source, simple, secure and high performance messaging system.
+It provides data layer for cloud native applications, IoT messaging, and microservices architectures.

 ### Managed Kubernetes